[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 Ultra-thin necks and versatility that support technical players

-Ibanez, a world-renowned brand representing Japan, captivates technical players at the intermediate level and above with its unique, ergonomically designed models, such as the "SR (Soundgear)" and "BTB" series.
-The hallmark of Ibanez's Bass is its neck, shaped to be as thin as possible.
-This allows for surprisingly smooth execution of high-speed passages and complex fingerings.The high-end "Prestige" series, for example, features Bartolini pickups and a proprietary multi-function preamp.
-By utilizing switches to adjust midrange frequencies and other controls, it enables precise tone shaping capable of adapting to any ensemble.
-Perfectly meeting the demands of technical bassists, Ibanez's high-end models elevate your playing to the next level.
+Ibanez, a world-renowned brand representing Japan, captivates technical players at the intermediate level and above with its unique, ergonomically designed models, such as the “SR (Soundgear)” and “BTB” series.
+The hallmark of Ibanez’s Bass is its neck, shaped to be as thin as possible.
+This allows for surprisingly smooth execution of high-speed passages and complex fingerings.The high-end “Prestige” series, for example, features Bartolini pickups and a proprietary multi-function preamp.
+By utilizing switches to adjust midrange frequencies and other controls, players can achieve precise tone shaping suitable for any ensemble.
+Perfectly meeting the demands of technical bassists, Ibanez’s high-end models elevate your playing to the next level.

 Oda